BOOK PROJECT

 SUBMITTED

 "No Man Left Behind?
-Hostage Deservingness and the Politics of Hostage Recovery" (with Danielle Gilbert)[pdf]
+Hostage Deservingness and the Politics of Hostage Recovery" (with Danielle Gilbert)[email for paper]